Here’s what ASCII is and how it’s used:

 ASCII was the most common type of character encoding used on the world wide web until 2007, at which point UTF-8 took over.

-Modern ASCII in Today’s World
+How Is ASCII Used in Today’s World?

 The information above covers a lot of material, from the ASCII meaning to the tables and the history of ASCII’s development.